Planets on parade: 5 will be lined up in night sky this week

-NEW YORK (AP) — Keep an eye to the sky this week for a chance to see a planetary hangout.
+NEW YORK (AP) — Keep an eye on the sky this week for a chance to see a planetary hangout.

 Five planets — Mercury, Jupiter, Venus, Uranus and Mars — will line up near the moon.